COVID-19 pandemic in Nevada: Bars and restaurants

-On July 10, 2020, because of a rise in new coronavirus cases, Sisolak ordered the closure of bars in seven counties: Clark, Elko, Humboldt, Lander, Lyon, Nye, and Washoe.
-A few days later, 37 bars in Clark County filed a lawsuit against Sisolak's shutdown order regarding such establishments.
+On July 10, 2020, because of a rise in coronavirus cases, Sisolak ordered the closure of bars in seven counties, including Clark.
+More than 30 bars in the county soon filed a lawsuit against Sisolak's shutdown order.
 The suit alleged that bars were being treated differently than other non-essential businesses, and stated that bars were largely in compliance with safety procedures.
-Two weeks after the lawsuit was filed, Sisolak announced that bars in three rural counties – Lander, Lyon, and Humboldt – would be allowed to reopen immediately.
-Sisolak expressed regret about the mass closing of bars in the state and said, "In hindsight, I don't know if that was the fairest way to do it," stating that many bars were in compliance with satefy guidelines.
+Two weeks after the lawsuit filing, Sisolak announced that bars in three rural counties would be allowed to reopen immediately.
+He expressed regret about the mass closing of bars in the state and said, "In hindsight, I don't know if that was the fairest way to do it," noting that many bars had complied with safety guidelines.

 In August 2020, a judge ruled in favor of Sisolak's shutdown order on bars.
 Meanwhile, Sisolak put the state's COVID-19 task force in charge of decisions about when to reopen the remaining bars; they resumed business the following month.
-In November 2020, bar and restaurant capacity was reduced to 25 percent due to a rise in COVID-19 cases.
+In November 2020, bar and restaurant capacity was reduced to 25 percent due to the latest rise in COVID-19 cases.
 In addition, restaurants could no longer accept walk-in diners and were only allowed to serve guests with a reservation.
 Restaurant capacity was gradually increased to 50 percent during early 2021.